sixticket/llm-xai-nuclear-paper/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Gemma team at Google for the base model
+- Hugging Face for the transformers and PEFT libraries

 ## Contact

-For questions or issues related to this work, please contact:
+For questions about the methodology or implementation:

-- **Author:** Yoon Pyo Lee
+- **Author**: Yoon Pyo Lee
-- **Email:** [lukeyounpyo@hanyang.ac.kr]
+- **Email**: lukeyounpyo@hanyang.ac.kr
+- **Institution**: Department of Nuclear Engineering, Hanyang University

-## Acknowledgments
+## Disclaimer

-We acknowledge the contributions of the nuclear engineering community and the open-source machine learning community for making this research possible.
+This research is for academic purposes only.
+Any deployment in actual nuclear facilities must undergo proper regulatory review and approval processes in accordance with relevant nuclear safety standards (10 CFR 50 Appendix B, IEEE Std 7-4.3.2, etc.).